chapeter/coi/Readme.md

 ###Alternate Step 4
 Deploy container as a service in a cluster.
 Here we will use Docker Swarm.

-I am using a swarm of 3 servers.
 ![](images/swarm1.png)

 [item]: # (/slide)